https-sam/end-to-end-encryption/README.md

 # End to End Encryption
-This is a personal module intended to be used for other projects.
+This is a cryptography module intended to be used for other projects.

 # RSA Client (RSA-OAEP)